0ctobyte/procyon/README.md

 # Procyon
 *Procyon is the brightest star in the constellation of Canis Minor*

 Procyon is a dynamically scheduling, scalar, speculative RISCV processor.
-The hardware is implemented in SystemVerilog and simulated in SystemC using Verilator to translate the SystemVerilog modules to C++.
+The hardware is implemented in SystemVerilog and simulated in SystemC using Verilator.
+There is also a bitstream target for the CycloneIVe FPGA on the Terasic DE2-115 board.

 # Running Simulations

-In the `simulation` directory there are several simulation tests:
+In the `tb` directory there are some tests:

 * `procyon-arch`: RISCV CPU architectural tests
-* `cache`: Cache simulation
 * `wb-sram`: Wishbone SRAM slave module simulation

 Running `make sim` in each directory will build and run the simulation.
 For `procyon-arch` this will run a suite of rv32ui architectural tests in `procyon-arch/tests` (precompiled from the [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks).
 It's also possible to run an arbitrary free-standing baremetal binary.
 From the `procyon-arch` directory: